 The default tool of Audacity.
 Use it to select, or highlight, any part of the audio to edit it.

-The light grey area shows that this audio has been selected with the Selection Tool.
+The light blue area shows that this audio has been selected with the Selection Tool.
 You can hit spacebar or click the Play Button to play the highlighted section.

 Use to zoom in and out on wave forms.
 To zoom in, click on the waveform.
-To zoom out, hold the Shift Key and click on the audio.
+Repeat procedure to zoom out.

 This option allows a selected audio to be copied onto a new track within a project.